“The moment in between what you once were, and who you are now becoming, is where the dance of life really takes place.” – Barbara de Angelis

 It sounds crazy but often in the big scheme of things, whilst we work hard with the idea to provide for the family, they are the ones that we skip dinner dates and spend the least time with all in the name of completing an assignment before deadlines.
 Personal advice: Don’t sacrifice time with family on work.
 Don’t get me wrong, I know of many women out there who hold great responsibilities in their jobs and positions but we need to be reminded at times that we hold that same responsibility to our families too.

-During family time, put all things that can make you accessible to your work commitment away.
+During family time, put away all things that can make you accessible to your work commitment away.
 Go play ball in the park with the children and work up a sweat instead of sitting at the bench and tweeting on how life is so tiring as a mum.
 Enjoy the moment of being outdoors and have a memorable time with the family whilst at the same time take that opportunity to have a cardio workout.

 For a start, try drawing that boundary between work and family and stick to it.
 Purposefully set time in a week to do things with the family but don’t forget yourself.
 Remember that work-life balance includes time aside to being us as individuals and not just as a mum or a parent.
-We become a better person when we can find balance within our own crazy lives.
+We become better people when we can find balance within our own crazy lives.
 Our kids will also appreciate a mummy who is happier than one who is consistently grumpy.

 When I travel for my work, I take that as my ‘me-time’.
-I try to work out a balance between committing to work and sorting a space for myself.
+I try to work out a balance between committing to work and sorting space for myself.
 It could even be as simple as getting a bottle of wine and drinking in the hotel room whilst slouching in front of my laptop and streaming a Korean soap drama.
 I know of friends who will go for 6-hour Karaoke sessions as ‘me-time’.
 Find out what works for you and work that into your own time schedule and follow through with it.

 Esther and her family